Credentialing, Licensing, and Education

 Examples of State Requirements for Specific Types of Practitioners

 - In all 50 states and the District of Columbia, chiropractors must be an accredited Doctor of Chiropractic (D.C.) and must pass special state exams, exams administered by the NBCE, or both.

 - Only 17 states and the District of Columbia license naturopathic physicians.
-In general, licensure requires graduating from an accredited 4-year naturopathic school and passing a postdoctoral board examination.
+In general, licensure requires graduating from an accredited 4-year school of naturopathic medicine and passing a postdoctoral board examination.

-- Most states regulate massage therapists by requiring a license, registration, or certification.
-However training standards and requirements for massage therapists vary greatly by state and locality, but most states that regulate massage therapists require a minimum of 500 hours of training.
+- Most states regulate massage therapists by requiring a license, certification, or registration.
+Training standards and requirements vary by state, but most states that regulate massage therapists require a minimum of 500 hours of training.

-The mission of the National Center for Complementary and Integrative Health (NCCIH) is to define, through rigorous scientific investigation, the usefulness and safety of complementary health approaches and their roles in improving health and health care.
-NCCIH is not involved in the clinical training, credentialing, or licensing of complementary, alternative, or integrative practitioners.
+The mission of the National Center for Complementary and Integrative Health (NCCIH) is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health approaches and their roles in improving health and health care.
+NCCIH is not involved in the clinical training, credentialing, or licensing of complementary health practitioners.

-If You Are Considering Going to a Complementary Health Practitioner
+If You’re Considering Going to a Complementary Health Practitioner

-- Understand your state and local government’s requirements for licensing and certification of practitioners, and the limitations of those requirements.
+- Understand your state government’s requirements for licensing and certification of practitioners, and the limitations of those requirements.

 - Select a complementary practitioner with the same care you would use in choosing a conventional medical provider.

-For more information on selecting a complementary health practitioner, see NCCIH’s tips on Selecting a Complementary Health Practitioner.
+For more information on selecting a practitioner, see NCCIH’s tips on Selecting a Complementary Health Practitioner.